Now that your mission is closed, it's time to analyze your data!

 The default grid view shows you all entries by every scout, but you can sort entries by using the “Sort By” dropdown above the entries.
 For example, sorting by date is useful if you are interested in viewing new entries as soon as they are submitted.

-Click the “Summary” icon tab in the top left corner of the Entries view to see chart visualizations of your closed-ended data (remember, any filters that you've applied will impact this view).
+Click the “Summary” icon (it looks like a bar chart!) in the top left corner of the Entries view to see chart visualizations of your closed-ended data (remember, any filters that you've applied will impact this view).

 The summary view will automatically show demographic information; toggle this off in the bottom of the left-hand sidebar if it isn't useful.

-Click the "Analysis" icon tab to see word bubbles and counts of open-ended question responses.
+Click the "Analysis" icon (it looks like a few bubbles) to see bubble charts and counts of words used in open-ended question responses.